Law Clerk Program

 If you are applying to multiple courts supported by the Courts Administration Service (Federal Court of Appeal, Federal Court, Court Martial Appeal Court of Canada and Tax Court of Canada), reference letters should be addressed “To the Honourable Justices.”

-They should be signed and, if possible, printed on official letterhead.
+They should be signed and, if possible, submitted on official letterhead.
 Preferably, your letters of reference will be submitted by professors of law or legal professionals who have supervised your work.

-Please note that only the first three reference letters received will be considered.
 If applying to more than one Court, be aware that the same reference letter will be shared among the Courts.
-Multiple reference letters written to individual Courts by the same referee will not be considered; only the first letter received from each of the three referees will be uploaded to the application.
+Multiple reference letters written to individual Courts by the same referee will not be considered.

 If my references or law transcript are received after the deadline, am I disqualified?